hungcq/knowledge-repo/finance/cfa/corporate-issuers.md

 - Discount rate (in NPV calculation) = opportunity cost of capital (COC)
 - Capital budgeting analysis usually applies to replacement/mandatory project, not research & development project (high risk)
 - Capital component break point = value at which component's cost of capital changes / component weight in WACC
-- Cost included in capital allocation process (calculating project's cash flow):
+- Costs included in capital allocation process (calculating project's cash flow):
   - Externalities
   - Opportunity cost
   - Tax impact
-- Cost not included in capital allocation process:
+- Costs not included in capital allocation process:
   - Financing cost: included in required rate of return
   - Sunk cost (eg research & development)
 - Problems of adjusting the cost of capital for flotation costs: increase cost of capital